heathprovost/nawsso/README.md

 $ nawsso --profile myprofile --export dotenv > .env.myprofile
 ```

+Note: The variable `NAWSSO_EXPIRES/expiration` is the datetime at which the session token will expire in.
-Note: An extra variable named `NAWSSO_AWS_ACCESS_KEY_ID` is also generated.
-This can optionally be used to perform sanity checks to confirm the
+It is encoded as the number of milliseconds since the Unix Epoch.
+This can optionally be used to perform
-origin of the AWS variables in whatever environment you use them in.
-When `NAWSSO_AWS_ACCESS_KEY_ID === AWS_ACCESS_KEY_ID` you can be confident
+sanity checks to confirm that the token is still valid in whatever environment you use the credentials
-that all of the AWS variables were generated together by nawsso.
+in.